danielanthonycollins/wales-tartan-centres/README.md

 ### **Media:**

-All stock images were kindly provied by Wales Tartan Centres, for use with this project.
+All stock images were kindly provided by Wales Tartan Centres, for use with this project.